Turmeric (Curcuma longa) is a popular spice in Asian cuisine but it is also known for many health benefits (1).

 Turmeric may also help you shed extra pounds around your waist.

 Turmeric supplement is well tolerated as no dropout was reported in a study.
-Moreover, the supplement helped in reducing weight, waist circumference and body mass index (MBI) (31).
+Moreover, the supplement helped in reducing weight, waist circumference, and body mass index (MBI) (31).

 In a double-blind randomized trial, the patients were given Curcumin at 500mg/day for 8 weeks.
-They showed an improvement in Non-Alcoholic Fatty Liver Disease in addition to reducing BMI and waist circumference compared to no curcumin treatment group (32).
+They showed an improvement in Non-Alcoholic Fatty Liver Disease in addition to reducing BMI and waist circumference compared to the no curcumin treatment group (32).

 Thus, curcumin not only protected the liver it also helped patients lose weight.

-Finally, a meta-analysis of 21 randomized control research studies that included 1,604 patients with metabolic syndrome and related conditions, showed a significant decrease in body mass index BMI, waist circumference, weight and leptin (33).
+Finally, a meta-analysis of 21 randomized control research studies that included 1,604 patients with metabolic syndrome and related conditions, showed a significant decrease in body mass index BMI, waist circumference, weight, and leptin (33).

-The gist: Curcumin, can help to reduce body fat, weight, and waist circumference.
+Curcumin, can help to reduce body fat, weight, and waist circumference.

 6) Turmeric May Help Protect Against Cardiovascular Disease

-Another study showed that heart inflammation and injury caused by parasite Trypanosoma cruzi were protected by curcumin (38).
+Another study showed that heart inflammation and injury caused by the parasite Trypanosoma cruzi were protected by curcumin (38).

-The gist: Since Turmeric has an antioxidant function, it may also protect from cardiovascular diseases.
+Since Turmeric has an antioxidant function, it may also protect from cardiovascular diseases.
 Animal studies await confirmation in humans.

 7) Turmeric Can Remedy Stomach Diseases